Purplaxo/SupernovaEditor/README.md

 You can find download files in [Releases](https://github.com/Purplaxo/SupernovaEditor/releases)

+Linux needs to do some terminal shenanigans:
+- `chmod +x /path/to/appimage`
+- if opening the file doesnt work, run the appimage through the terminal
+- if THAT doesn't work, install love2d systemwide and run `love /path/to/appimage` (Love is bundled in the appimage though) I'm not sure about these steps since i haven't tested this on my own (i don't have linux).
+If you find an easier way of opening this editor, let me know.

 ### Modding

 > I'm not allowing any Lua code in this repository to be copied, modified, distributed, or used to create derivative works by anyone, unless i say otherwise.
 This will probably change in the future.